 So, why are they different?

 There are many reasons, but the main differences are that they recruit differently, manage their panel differently, members can access surveys differently, they may have exclusive partnerships, or have different incentive structures.
 While we have spent over a decade working to inform the overarching market research industry that online sample is different, there are many that still believe it is a commodity and should be treated as such.
+Choosing the right online panel provider requires understanding these fundamental differences between panel types and management approaches.

 Research panels can also fall into various categories based on the core target audience they can provide.
 They fall into three broad categories: